A new, state-of-the-art, three-rink training facility and performance center that will redefine figure skating in New England. Now open!

 The Main Lobby

-The new facility features an upscale and open design with
+The facility features an upscale and open design with

 The Performance Center

-The Performance Center is the centerpiece of The Skating Club of Boston’s new facility.
+The Performance Center is the centerpiece of the Club's new facility.
 An Olympic-sized arena, spectators will enjoy upholstered seating for 2,500 with a clear view of the ice surface and excellent acoustics, no matter where they are seated.
 The first five rows of seating retract to allow for ice-side dining during special events.
 They can also be reconfigured to flexibly meet the needs of various competitions.